jensenr30/cad/README.md

 # Jensen's KiCAD Projects
-I Use [KiCad](http://kicad-pcb.org/) to view/edit my schematics, pcbs, symbols, and footprints.
+I Use KiCad 4 to view/edit my schematics, pcbs, symbols, and footprints.

 I Use [gerbv](http://gerbv.geda-project.org/) to view the gerber files.